- Student consultations

-In 2016 Good Practice Committee ran an online survey of third-year students and an online survey of graduate students, particularly exploring issues of ‘good practice’.
+In 2016 Equality, Diversity & Inclusion Committee ran an online survey of third-year students and an online survey of graduate students, particularly exploring issues of ‘good practice’.
 Some of the issues raised (such as progression of female students in academic mathematics) were then explored in more detail in focus groups.

 Feedback received was considered by Teaching Committee, Graduate Studies Committee, and others as applicable.
 The following summarises some key actions which have been informed by the feedback.

 Note: these 'good practice' consultations supplement a wide range of other student consultation which takes place via committees and other mechanisms such as lecture and class questionnaires and national surveys.

 1) Prior to university, many students had had some additional impetus to study maths, and felt that this was helpful in overcoming societal preconceptions against maths.
 For example, their family or a particular teacher had inspired them with a love of maths; they had been at an all-female schools where they felt that Maths was seen as more the ‘norm’ for women.

 We have further developed our extensive outreach programme aimed at encouraging women to study mathematics post-16.
 We are now developing online materials with partners in Cambridge, aimed at students in year 10/11 to encourage them to study Further Maths A-level.
 A pilot ‘module’ on complex numbers will be published online in summer 2017.

 2) There was concern that women in the UK might be less likely to take Maths/Further Maths under government funding reforms which restrict funding in state schools to three A-levels per student.
 The female students anticipated that there might be a particular reluctance amongst women to study both Maths and Further Maths to A-level if they were restricted to three A-levels in total.